Integrated Sachs-Wolfe map reconstruction in the presence of systematic errors: Introduction

 \section{Introduction}

 Cosmic microwave background (CMB) photons undergo a frequency shift as they travel to us from the last scattering surface.
-On top of the redshift due to expansion of the universe, an additional contribution to the temperature anisotropy is introduced whenever the universe is not matter dominated --- for example, right after recombination when radiation contributes non-negligibly, or at late times when dark energy becomes important.
-This so-called Integrated Sachs-Wolfe (ISW) effect is given by \citep{Sachs:1967er,Hu:1993xh}
+On top of the redshift due to the expansion of the Universe, an additional contribution to the temperature anisotropy is introduced whenever the universe is not matter dominated---for example, right after recombination when radiation contributes non-negligibly, or at late times when dark energy becomes important.
+This so-called integrated Sachs-Wolfe (ISW) effect is given by \citep{Sachs:1967er,Hu:1993xh}

 where $t_0$ is the present time, $t_{\star}$ is that of recombination, $c$ is the speed of light, $\mathbf{r}$ is the position in comoving coordinates, and $\Phi$ is the gravitational potential.
-The late-time ISW signal has been statistically detected via measurements of the cross-correlation of CMB temperature maps with galaxy maps \citep{Boughn:2003yz,Fosalba:2003ge, Nolta:2003uy, Corasaniti:2005pq, Padmanabhan:2004fy, Vielva:2004zg, McEwen:2006my,Giannantonio:2006du, Cabre:2007rv, Rassat:2006kq, Giannantonio:2008zi,Ho:2008bz,Xia:2009dr,Giannantonio:2012aa,Ade:2013dsi,Ade:2015dva} and, more recently, with maps of CMB lensing convergence \cite{Ade:2013dsi,Ade:2015dva}.
+The late-time ISW signal (referred to hereafter simply as `ISW') has been statistically detected via measurements of the cross-correlation of CMB temperature maps with galaxy maps \citep{Boughn:2003yz,Fosalba:2003ge, Nolta:2003uy, Corasaniti:2005pq, Padmanabhan:2004fy, Vielva:2004zg, McEwen:2006my,Giannantonio:2006du, Cabre:2007rv, Rassat:2006kq, Giannantonio:2008zi,Ho:2008bz,Xia:2009dr,Giannantonio:2012aa,Ade:2013dsi,Ade:2015dva} and, more recently, with maps of CMB lensing convergence \cite{Ade:2013dsi,Ade:2015dva}.
 These detections serve as an important consistency test of the standard model of cosmology, and can help constrain the properties of dark energy.

-The ISW signal can provide additional information beyond its power spectrum if its {\it map} can be reconstructed with sufficient signal-to-noise.
-Since the total (large-angle) CMB temperature anisotropy is the sum of primordial and late-time ISW contributions,
+The ISW can provide additional information beyond its power spectrum if its {\it map} can be reconstructed with sufficient signal-to-noise.
+Since the total large-angle CMB temperature anisotropy is the sum of early- (hereafter `primordial') and late-time contributions,